coleenquadros/configuration/docs/app-sre/incident-process.md

 In order to escalate to the developer oncall, the escalation policy must have been provided and documented in App-Interface in the `escalationPolicy` field of the corresponding `app-1.yml` file.

+If there is no `escalationPolicy`, the incident should be escalated to the AppSRE manager.

 ### SREP Team - OSD infrastructure

 If there is any indication that the incident may have been caused by an OSD infrastructure issue, the incident must be escalated oncall SREP team immediately, by pinging `@sre-platform-primary` in the `#sd-sre-platform` channel, or by creating a PD incident and assigning to them.